maikeru/menu/README.md

 Just learning rust.
 Nothing to see here.

-.se up and down arrow keys to highlight menu item and the enter key to select it.
+Use up and down arrow keys to highlight menu item and the enter key to select it.